JackGiotto/SwallowSpot/docs/local-configuration.md

 ### !Attention!

-make sure that in main file ssl is not activater or the page will not be accessible
+make sure that in main file ssl is not activated or the page will not be accessible (this is only for localhost)